altocodenl/tagaway/readme.md

    - rq-geo:    total successful requests for POST /geo
    - ms-all:    total ms for successful requests for all endpoints
    - ms-auth:   total ms for successful requests for POST /auth
-   - ms-pic:    total ms for successful requests for GET /pic
+   - ms-piv:    total ms for successful requests for GET /piv
    - ms-thumb:  total ms for successful requests for GET /thumb
    - ms-upload: total ms for successful requests for POST /upload
    - ms-delete: total ms for successful requests for POST /delete